khuyentran1401/production-ready-data-science-code/chapter14_notebooks_in_production/01_basic_marimo_notebook/README.md

 # Basic marimo Notebook

-This example demonstrates the basic structure of a marimo notebook as shown in Chapter 14.
+Basic structure of a marimo notebook with cell dependencies.

 ## Files

-- `my_notebook.py`: Basic marimo notebook with cell dependencies
+- `my_notebook.py` - Basic marimo notebook with cell dependencies

-## Key Features Demonstrated
+## Key Points

-- marimo notebook structure with `@app.cell` decorators
+- Each cell is a function decorated with `@app.cell`
-- Cell dependencies (the second cell depends on `data` from the first cell)
-- Clean Python script format for version control
-- Automatic return statements for variable passing between cells

-## Running the Notebook
+- Cells automatically update when dependencies change

+## How to Run

 ```bash
 # Install marimo